shivanshkc/lightshow/docs/architecture.md

 # Architecture

-This document is a **navigation map** for the codebase: components, contracts, wiring, and where to find things.
+This document is a **navigation map** for the codebase: modules, dependency rules, and “where to find X”.

+For a component-level view (contracts, wiring, diagrams, and “how to replace X”), see `docs/components.md`.

 ## Module map